 The Monastery of Agia

-The Tower and the Monastery of Agia are located in the northern Naxos, 6 km from Apollonas village.
-In the courtyard, there is a spring surrounded by giant century-old plane trees with dense vegetation.
-It is dedicated to the Virgin Mary and celebrated on August 15 – the day of the Assumption of the Virgin Mary when a big festival is held.
+The Tower and the Monastery of Agia are situated in northern Naxos, just 6 km from Apollonas village.
+Within the courtyard, you’ll find a spring surrounded by giant century-old plane trees and lush vegetation.
+This site is dedicated to the Virgin Mary and is celebrated on August 15, the day of the Assumption of the Virgin Mary, with a grand festival.

 The Holy Monastery of Fotodotis

-The Holy Monastery of Fotodotis is located a little north of the village of Danakos.
-It is a special building as it is the oldest and perhaps the most important castle monastery of Naxos.
+The Holy Monastery of Fotodotis is situated slightly north of the village of Danakos.
+This monastery holds a special place as it is not only the oldest but also perhaps the most important castle monastery on Naxos.

-It is built at an altitude of about 500 meters and is surrounded by fig trees and vineyards as well as a century-old plane tree at its entrance.
-The monastery was built on the ruins of an early Christian three-aisled, the basilica of the 6th century.
+Perched at an altitude of about 500 meters, the monastery is enveloped by fig trees, vineyards, and a centuries-old plane tree gracing its entrance.
+The monastery was constructed on the remains of an early Christian three-aisled basilica dating back to the 6th century.

 Where Best to Stay in Naxos